NICE AGAIN TODAY, THEN CHANGES TOMORROW

 A SMALL CRAFT ADVISORY MAY BE ISSUED TOMORROW

 THURSDAY: Increasing clouds.
 Turning hot and breezy.
 Humidity rises late.
-Scattered afternoon and evening storms.
-HIGH: 91 LOW: 67
+Scattered evening storms.
+HIGH: 89 LOW: 67

 FRIDAY: Mostly sunny.
-Maybe an isolated t’storm?
+Most rain ends early.
 Hot and breezy, but the humidity drops late.
 HIGH: 91 LOW: 59

 Copyright 2021 WBAY.
 All rights reserved.